shreyaganguly/netsailor/README.md

 	Use UDP instead of the default option of TCP.

 ``` -s ```
-	Use SSL instead of the default option of TCP.
+	Use TLS instead of the default option of TCP.

 ``` -v ```
 	Have netsailor give more verbose output.